Small Group Dog Training

 Continuing CU

-Easy, drop-in format with real world practice.
-Work your dog around a variety of other dogs and handlers, leveling up the challenge as needed.
+Semi-private class held outdoors.
+Work your dog around a variety of other dogs and handlers, leveling up the challenges as needed.
 Prerequisite: Intermediate.

 Control Unleashed: Instructor Evaluation